Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Convergence Analysis

 \begin{remark} (Multivariate smoothness justification) If we concatenate $\theta$ and $\Psi$ to form the vector $\phi = [\theta^T, \Psi^T]^T$, then the left-hand side of Eq.~\eqref{eqn:smooth} can also be bounded as

 which is the standard smoothness assumption for a univariate function with $\beta_{\phi,i} \in \mathbb{R}^+$.
-Note that Eq.~\eqref{eqn:univariate_smooth} is stricter than the multivariate smoothness assumption we use in Eq.~\eqref{eqn:smooth} since we can obtain the former from the latter using triangle inequality. \end{remark}
+Note that Eq.~\eqref{eqn:univariate_smooth} is stricter than the multivariate smoothness assumption in Eq.~\eqref{eqn:smooth} since we can obtain the former from the latter using the triangle inequality. \end{remark}

-Additionally, we presume three constraints on the CNN outputs: \begin{assumption} For each device $i \in \mathcal{M}$ and layer $\ell \in \{ 1,..., L \}$ of the CNN $\theta$, the following holds for the outputs $h_{\theta_\ell}(x_i)$ given an input $x_i$ for device $i$: \begin{enumerate}[label=(\alph*)] \item (Liptschitz continuity of layer outputs) We have